 I draw as any other artist, but pencil and paper are replaced with wacom tablet and a pen which are connected to my computer.
 On my screen I see what I draw.
 Feather by feather I colour the digitally sketched birds.
 Each drawing contains thousands of strokes.
 For the four long-tailed titmouse I made 45.000 and it took me 3 weeks.
 In these videos you can see how.

 The birds I draw have each crossed my path in someway or another.
 Only then I am going to research and photograph them.
 For instance the Great Tit, I met him in my mom’s backyard as he was relieving her oak from a caterpillar problem.
 And the seagull I met on a deserted beach in Normandy.
-And below I am in Thailand just before meeting The Blue Whistling Trush.
-That gives them the story.
+I am sure you recognise the feeling this gives you.

 If you love nature, I think you must make a decision to make products that come as close to a perfect world, and a fair treatment of nature as possible.
 The printed cotton of the pillowcases is organic cotton.
 And I am very careful and continue to look for better materials that don’t harm the environment.
 For instance the journals, they are made of FSC paper.
 It takes time but it is worth the effort!